 Learn from History on a New Orleans Plantation Tour

-Plantation tours from New Orleans shine a sensitive light on the people who were enslaved in antebellum Louisiana, and forced to work the land up until the abolishment of slavery.
-Depending on the tour chosen, visitors can learn about the German Coast Uprising of 1811 – the largest slave revolt in US history – and gain an understanding of the history of slavery in Louisiana through insightful stories and exhibits.
+Plantation tours from New Orleans shed a sensitive light on the individuals who were enslaved in antebellum Louisiana, forced to labor on the land until slavery was abolished.
+Depending on the tour chosen, visitors can learn about the German Coast Uprising of 1811—the largest slave revolt in US history—and gain a deeper understanding of Louisiana’s slavery history through compelling stories and exhibits.